 - Add the vanilla and melted butter and mix until combined.
 Then gradually add in the dry ingredients just until the dough comes together, scraping the sides and bottom of the bowl as needed.

-- Stir in the chocolate chips, then set up a baking sheet lined with parchment paper or a silicon baking mat and a bowl with the powdered sugar for coating the balls of cookie dough.
+- Stir in the chocolate chips, then set up a baking sheet lined with parchment paper or a silicone baking mat and a bowl with the powdered sugar for coating the balls of cookie dough.

 - Dust your hands with a little of the powdered sugar, then scoop heaping tablespoonfuls of dough out and roll them into 1-inch balls between the palms of your hands.
 Roll each ball of dough in the powdered sugar to generously coat, then place 2 inches apart on the baking sheet.
 You will need to dust your hands with more powdered sugar every couple of cookies.
 If it looks like there’s a ridiculous amount of powdered sugar on each ball of cookie dough, that’s what you want because most of it will get absorbed while the cookie bakes.